JumpTask logo

 4. Use basic SEO (titles, thumbnails), and share to niche blogs / entertainment websites for early traction.

-Estimated earnings: At first, the money is small – often less than $200 a month.
+Estimated earnings: At first, the earning is small – often less than $200 a month.
 Over time, blogs can pull in about $5–$20 per thousand visits.
 On YouTube, ad rates usually fall between $2 and $8 per thousand.

 Get paid while you binge